|

 - Personal Mortgages extended to family and friends, or offered as a sweetener on property you sell to a stranger.

-- Second Mortgages offered to retail investors by special businesses who group investor's capital.
+- Second Mortgages offered to the public by private businesses that group public investor’s capital.

 - Derivatives